 - Planned Giving Advisor (PGA) — The PGA is a staff member of the Office of Gift Planning assigned to assist the PM when planned giving discussions are anticipated or occurring.
 Only one PGA can be assigned per prospect at a given time.

-- Volunteer — A Volunteer is an individual who is not employed by the university who has agreed to help facilitate the university’s relationship with a prospect.
+- Prospect Volunteer — A Volunteer is an individual who is not employed by the university who has agreed to help facilitate the university’s relationship with a prospect.
 Multiple volunteers may be assigned to a single prospect.

-- Prospect Management, Reassignment, and Inactivation
+- Assignment, Reassignment, and Inactivation

-As a foundational principle, all prospects are prospects of the university.
+Prospect Management: As a foundational principle, all prospects are prospects of the university.
 The Vice President for University Advancement, or his/her designee, currently the Office of Advancement Prospect Management and Research (“Prospect Management Office”), shall assign prospects based on the assignment rules outlined below.
 Should questions or special circumstances regarding prospect assignment arise that are beyond the scope of this policy, the Vice President for University Advancement will have the final responsibility for making prospect assignment determinations.

-Prospects will be typically assigned to PMs in the college of primary affiliation.
+Prospects will typically be assigned to PMs in the college of primary affiliation.
 This includes fundraisers employed in University Advancement who represent a specific college, school, or program (hereafter referred to collectively as “college”).

 - Prospects with high capacity ratings, who have demonstrated multiple interests across the university.

 - Prospects who are prominent or influential figures or who have a high-profile relationship with the university.